ashishsnaik/CarND-Behavioral-Cloning-P4/.ipynb_checkpoints/writeup_report-checkpoint.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation sets with 27686 (80%) and 6922 (20%) images respectively.
 My initial goal was to, without using any regularization technique, overfit the model so as to ensure that I have a good enough model architecture.
 My initial training runs of the model had a low mean squared error on the training set but a high mean squared error on the validation set, which indicated that the model was overfitting.
 Then, I added Dropout layers, with 50% dropout rate, as a regularization technique, which gave me good results.
 I also added BatchNormalization layer to the Dense layers.

 After every few epochs (multiples of 10), I tested the model by running it on the simulator.
-Initially, I was using only the lane-center driving behavior images to train the initial model, which took the car of the track a few times.
+Initially, I was using only the lane-center driving behavior images to train the initial model, which took the car off the track a few times.
 So, I generated and added a set of images that exhibited recovery behavior and that took care of the car going really off the track.
 Though, the vehicle did go a little offtrack before recovering.
-Though, training  the model for more epochs took care of that.
+Training  the model for more epochs took care of that.

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.
-The video of the simulator test run can be found in the `video` folder.
+The video of the simulator test run can be found in the `video/` folder.

 #### 2. Final Model Architecture